Interesting Security Tips For Your Home And Office Premises

 Make it look as though you are there, even when you aren't

 If you're a home worker, you'll probably have rather erratic working hours, which means that anyone casing the joint will find it difficult to assess when the property is empty.
-But everyone leaves their home office at some point and that is when it will be most vulnerable.
-You can make the property seem occupied by investing in timed light switches setting them to go on and off as if someone is there to switch them on.
+But everyone leaves their home office at some point when it will be most vulnerable.
+You can make the property seem occupied by investing in timed light switches, setting them to go on and off as if someone is there to switch them on.
 You might also wish to leave a radio playing at a volume which can be heard outside.

 Mark your valuables